liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/add-content-to-a-case-and-place-sources-on-hold-in-the-ediscovery-center.md

 [!INCLUDE[appliesto-2013-2016-2019-SUB-xxx-md](../includes/appliesto-2013-2016-2019-SUB-xxx-md.md)]

-Content that is part of an eDiscovery case - such as potential evidence for litigation, audits and investigations -can be managed in an eDiscovery Set.
+Content that is part of an eDiscovery case - such as potential evidence for litigation, audits, and investigations -can be managed in an eDiscovery Set.
 Each case can have multiple eDiscovery Sets.
 You can also filter the source content you include, such as by author or sender, by a date range, or by search keywords.

 When a content source is part of a case, you can place it on hold so that a copy is preserved.
-This includes SharePoint sites, documents, or pages .
+This includes SharePoint sites, documents, or pages.
 In SharePoint Server, you can also hold content on searchable file shares.
 When items are placed on hold, people can continue to work on them without disruption.
-Content that is being managed by policies will not expire when it is placed on hold.
+Content that is being managed by policies won't expire when it's placed on hold.

 After you have defined content sources, you can run queries and export the content to provide to authorities.
 The exported content includes a load file based on the Electronic Discovery Reference Model standard.

 > [!NOTE]
->  Once you add content sources or queries to an eDiscovery case, changing the regional settings for the site is not supported.
+>  Once you add content sources or queries to an eDiscovery case, changing the regional settings for the site isn't supported.

 ## Create an eDiscovery Set to manage content sources